mksarge/react-static-template/README.md

-# react-template
+# react-static-template
-Basic React app template for future projects.
+Basic static-configured React app template for use with GitHub pages.

 ### instructions
 Install:
 `npm install`

-Build with webpack and run webpack-dev-server:
+Build with webpack:
 `npm start`